 1 these thunderstorms can spawn intense tornadoes.
 Consistently, the moisture transport from the 2 GoM to the central U.S. is significantly correlated with the number of intense U.S. tornadoes in 3 AM (see Table 1).
-See Brooks et al. [2003] for various meteorological indices used to estimate 4 the occurrence of tornadoes.
+See Rasmussen and Blanchard [1998], and Brooks et al. [2003] for various 4 meteorological indices for estimating the occurrence of tornadoes.
 5 The Pacific - North American (PNA) pattern in boreal winter and spring is linked to the 6 large-scale differential advection in the central U.S. as discussed in earlier studies [e.g., Munoz 7 and Enfield, 2011].
-During a negative phase of the PNA, an anomalous cyclone is formed over 8 North America that bring more cold and dry upper-level air from the high latitudes to the central 9 U.S., and an anomalous anticyclone is formed over the southeastern seaboard that increases the 10 southwesterly wind from the GoM to the central U.S., thus enhancing the Gulf-to-U.S. moisture 11 transport.
-Although the PNA is a naturally occurring atmospheric phenomenon driven by 12 intrinsic variability of the atmosphere, a La Niña in the tropical Pacific can project onto a 13 negative phase PNA pattern [e.g., Straus and Shukla 2002].
-In addition, since the Gulf-to-U.S. 14 moisture transport can be enhanced with a warmer GoM, the sea surface temperature (SST) 15 anomaly in the GoM can also affect U.S. tornado activity.
-During the decay phase of La Niña in 16 spring, the GoM is typically warmer than usual [e.g., Alexander and Scott 2002].
-Therefore, the 17 Gulf-to-U.S. moisture transport could be increased during the decay phase of La Niña in spring 18 due to the increased SSTs in the GoM and the strengthening of the southwesterly wind from the 19 GoM to the U.S. Nevertheless, none of these (i.e., PNA, GoM SST, and La Nina) are 20 significantly correlated with the number of intense tornadoes in AM (see Table 1) as discussed in 21 earlier studies [e.g., Cook and Schaefer, 2008].
-Currently, seasonal forecast skill for intense U.S. 22 tornado outbreaks, such as occurred in 2011, has not been demonstrated.
+During a negative phase of the PNA, an anomalous cyclone is formed over 8 North America that bring cold and dry upper-level air from the high latitudes to the central U.S., 9 and an anticyclone is formed over the southeastern seaboard that increases the southwesterly 10 wind from the GoM to the central U.S., thus enhancing the Gulf-to-U.S. moisture transport.
+11 Although the PNA is a naturally occurring atmospheric phenomenon driven by the intrinsic 12 variability of the atmosphere, a La Niña in the tropical Pacific can project onto a negative phase 13 PNA pattern [e.g., Lau 1981; Wallace and Gutzler 1981; Straus and Shukla 2002].
+In addition, 14 since the Gulf-to-U.S. moisture transport can be enhanced with a warmer GoM, the sea surface 15 temperature (SST) anomaly in the GoM can also affect U.S. tornado activity.
+During the decay 16 phase of La Niña in spring, the GoM is typically warmer than usual [e.g., Alexander and Scott 17 2002].
+Therefore, the Gulf-to-U.S. moisture transport can be increased during the decay phase of 18 La Niña in spring due to the increased SSTs in the GoM and the strengthening of the 19 southwesterly wind from the GoM to U.S. Nevertheless, none of these (i.e., PNA, GoM SST, and 20 La Nina) are significantly correlated with the number of intense tornadoes in AM (see Table 1) 21 as demonstrated in earlier studies [e.g., Cook and Schaefer, 2008].
+Currently, seasonal forecast 22 skill for intense U.S. tornado outbreaks, such as occurred in 2011, has not been demonstrated.

 Among the long-term climate patterns considered in Table 1, only the Trans-Niño (TNI) is significantly correlated (r = 0.33) with the number of intense U.S. tornadoes in AM.
-The TNI, which is defined as the difference in normalized SST anomalies between the Niño-1+2 (108° - 0° ; 90° W - 80° W) and Niño-4 (5° N - 5° S; 160° E - 150° W) regions, represents the evolution of the El Niño-Southern Oscillation (ENSO) in the months leading up to the event and the subsequent evolution with opposite sign after the event [Trenberth and Stepaniak, 2001].
-Given that AM is typically characterized with the development or decay phase of ENSO events, it is more likely that the tropical Pacific SST anomalies in AM are better represented by the TNI index than the conventional ENSO indices such as Niño-3.4 (5° N - 5° S; 170° W - 120° W) or Niño-3 (5° N - 5° S; 150° W- 90° W).
+TNI, which is defined as the difference in normalized SST anomalies between the Niño-1+2 ($10S^{\circ} - 0^{\circ}$; $90^{\circ}W - 80^{\circ}W$) and Niño-4 ($5^{\circ}N - 5^{\circ}S$; $160^{\circ}E - 150^{\circ}W$) regions, represents the evolution of the El Niño-Southern Oscillation (ENSO) in the months leading up to the event and the subsequent evolution with opposite sign after the event [Trenberth and Stepaniak, 2001].
+Given that AM is typically characterized with the development or decay phase of ENSO events, it is more likely that the tropical Pacific SST anomalies in AM are better represented by TNI index than the conventional ENSO indices such as Niño-3.4 ($5^{\circ}N - 5^{\circ}S$; $170^{\circ}W - 120^{\circ}W$) or Niño-3 ($5^{\circ}N - 5^{\circ}S$; $150^{\circ}W - 90^{\circ}W$).
 Nevertheless, it is not at all clear why the number of intense U.S. tornadoes in AM is significantly correlated with the TNI index, but not with other ENSO indices.
 This is the central question that we explore in the following sections by using both observations and an atmospheric general circulation model (AGCM).